YoItsYong/billboard-200-pipeline/README.md

 The data set orginates from [Components.one](https://www.dropbox.com/s/ahog97hcatpiddk/billboard-200.db?dl=1), a research platform that makes its data sets publicly available for use.
 The data from this site first comes in the form of a `.db` file, which is most commonly used with SQLite.
 Because this is not a file type I am used to working with, I opted to take this `.db` file and convert it to a `.csv.gz` for the sake of working more comfortably.

 <!-- Make sure update any file or folder names referenced here -->
-The files in the `**insert folder**` can be used to convert the original SQLite file to a `.csv.gz`.
+The files in `python/prepare_data` can be used to convert the original SQLite file to a `.csv.gz`.
 This can be run locally if you would like to convert the data into `.csv.gz` or you can simply use the converted [found here](https://github.com/YoItsYong/billboard-200-pipeline/tree/main/data).

 ### Ingesting the Data
-After getting the `billboard200_albums.csv.gz` file, we will then ingest the data using the `insert file name` in Mage where we can orechestrate the ingestion and loading to our Data Lake in Google Cloud Storage (GCS).
+After getting the `billboard200_albums.csv.gz` file, we then load the data using Mage where we can orechestrate the ingestion and exporting to our Data Lake in Google Cloud Storage (GCS).

 During this step, we also convert the file from `.csv.gz` to `.parquet` to take up less space on GCS.